adamheinrich/mavlog/README.md

 ## Known limitations

-File serial.c contains hard-coded baudrate to 115200 kbps.
+The baudrate is hard-coded to 115200 kbps.
 This works correctly for a PF4Flow connected via USB (as the baudrate settings have no effect) and should also work for a PX4Flow connected via UART.

-If you want a different configuration, simply change relevant lines
+If you want a different configuration, simply change relevant lines in `serial.c`:

 ```
 cfsetispeed(&options, B115200);